compgenomics2018/g3-annotation-team2/README.md

       ./pipeline.sh -d diamond -t hmmer (runs all tools and eggNOG-mapper in hmmer mode)
 ##### Inputs and Outputs
       Inputs: Automated.
 Takes in Nucleotide sequences and Translated proteins files from Gene Prediction and genome files from Genome Assembly.
+      Output(s): GFF files for each tool (divided by SRR) Merged GFF annotation file for all tools.
 ##### Directory Structure
 -scripts(additional set of scripts)
 - - phaster2gff.sh